Decoding the Q-assign Control Panel

-If you want to receive scheduler failure notifications (such as scheduler stopped due to Salesforce governor limits) then add your email address to Failure Notification Recipient.
+If you want to receive scheduler failure notifications (such as scheduler stopped due to Salesforce governor limits), then add your email address to Failure Notification Recipient.

 Max Records Per Commit - the maximum number of records to commit in one batch.
 A higher number leads to higher performance but may hit governor limits e.g., if trigger cause extra queries to run.
-A lower number can prevent governor limit to hit but will process records more slowly.
+A lower number can prevent the governor limit to hit but will process records more slowly.

 Assumed Queries Used Per Commit - the number of queries that we assume will be used every time when we commit a change to a batch of records.
 Setting a value here allows Q-assign to calculate how many queries could run from triggers when updating records, and allows Q-assign to avoid hitting Salesforce governor limits.
 Setting 0 means this setting will be ignored.

 Press Start Assignment Scheduler to start the scheduler and it will run at the scheduled frequency onwards.
 To stop the scheduler, press Stop Assignment Scheduler

 Control Panel (4.439 or newer versions of Q-assign)

 Q-assign makes assignments either automatic or manual.
 Automatic assignments are scheduled by QA Control Panel.
 Records are assigned to member after a time interval which can be set in QA Control Panel.
 Scheduler frequency can be set as high as 0.5 minutes i.e. 30 sec.
 Members are assigned records as Scheduler is turned ON, provided Global Scheduler Master Switch is ON.